zxdong262/ringcentral-embeddable-chrome-extension-template-spa/README.md

 1. Go to Chrome extensions page.
 2. Open developer mode
-3. Load `insightly-embeddable-ringcentral-phone/dist` as unpacked package.
+3. Load `dist` as unpacked package.
-4. Go to `https://crm.*.insightly.com` to check
+4. Go to the CRM site to check

 ## Build with custom RingCentral clientID/appServer